 and address and the amount of the deposit.

-are entitled to annual administrative expenses equal to 1% of your security deposit (not the interest earned).
-If there is any remaining interest earned on the deposit, it belongs to you.
-However, with interest rates averaging below 1% in recent years, tenants may not be eligible to receive any interest at all.
-(You must be given
+are entitled to annual administrative expenses of 1% of your security deposit.
+Any remaining interest earned on the deposits belongs to you.
+You must be given

 the option of having this interest paid out annually, applied to rent,

 or paid at the end of the lease term.
 If the building has fewer than six

 apartments, a landlord who voluntarily places the security deposits in